-Children in grades K-8 are encouraged to make Children’s/Youth Choir a part of their regular Church School experience.
+Children in grades K-5 are encouraged to make Children’s Choir a part of their regular Church School experience.
 They learn good singing techniques and anthems that present in worship monthly from September to June.
 Rehearsals are Sunday morning at 10:15 a.m. in the East classroom.
 For more information, speak to Dr. Joseph Baunoch, Director or Music, or to the choir’s director, Ellen Werner.

 Calvary’s Handbell Choir welcomes adult and high school (grades 9 to 12) age ringers.
-Rehearsals are Thursday from 6:00 to 7:00 p.m. in the handbell room on the third floor.
+Rehearsals are Thursday from 5:30 to 6:30 p.m. in the Naomi Room on the second floor.
 If you would like to join, speak to Dr. Joseph Baunoch, Director of Music, or to the choir’s director, Rebecca Driscoll.